cnbbooks/lfe-sicp/ch2/representing-sequences-list-operations.md

 4
 ```

-The ``len/1`` procedure implements a simple recursive plan.
+The ``len/1`` function implements a simple recursive plan.
 The reduction step is:

 * The length of any list is 1 plus the length of the ``cdr`` of the list.